protesilaos/my-website/_interpretations/2022-07-14-thivaios-hamlet.md

 who one is.
 This is done in the opening verse where the "you" believes to have deceived the heavens.
 Who is the fool, really?
 No heaven can ever be tricked.
-It is always humans who, in their lack of perspective, do not recognise the limits imposed by their condition by virtue of their humanity.
+It is always humans who, in their lack of perspective, do not recognise the limits imposed on their condition by virtue of their humanity.

 The Moon's Hamlet is the person who is not honest about who they are and